kampersanda/sif-embedding/README.md

 [benchmarks](./benchmarks/) provides speed benchmarks.

-We observed that, with an English Wikipedia dataset, our SIF implementation could process **44,085 sentences per second** on a personal desktop PC.
+We observed that, with an English Wikipedia dataset, our SIF implementation could process ~10K sentences per second on a personal desktop PC (one core of Intel i7, 16 GB RAM).

 ## Evaluations

 [evaluations](./evaluations/) provides tools to evaluate sif-embedding on several tasks.

+## Example usage

+[qdrant-examples](./qdrant-examples/) provides an example of using sif-embedding with [qdrant/rust-client](https://github.com/qdrant/rust-client).

 ## Wiki